hmslima/sambahsacompletegrammar/sambahsa.md

 ============

-**Sambahsa Mundialect** is an auxiliary language created by the french Dr. Olivier Simon, it was launched in the internet on July of 2007, its base is the proto-indo-european language, language spoken about 5000 years ago, whose daughter languages widespread from Southern Russia up to the British Isles and to India.
+**Sambahsa Mundialect** is an auxiliary language created by the french Dr. Olivier Simon and launched in the internet on July of 2007, its base is Proto-Indo-European, language spoken about 5000 years ago, whose daughter languages widespread from Southern Russia up to the British Isles and to India.
 Sambahsa counts with many contributions from other languages, especially arabic, but also chinese, indonesian and many others.

-For being an auxiliary language, sambahsa is much more easier than any national language like german or spanish, but sambahsa is a bit more challenger if compared to other auxiliary languages because it is a bit complicated at the beginning, but after that, the learning process is incredibly simple and the advantages of its complexity will make all the effort worth it.
+By being an auxiliary language, sambahsa is much more easier than any national language like german or spanish, but sambahsa is a bit more challenging if it's compared to other auxiliary languages because Sambahsa is a bit complicated at the beginning, but after that, the learning process is incredibly simple and the advantages of its complexity will make all the effort be worth.

 With what the language looks alike?
 The interesting of sambahsa is that it is so natural that you don't see it as a constructed language, but as a national language